 To be a Greeter you must arrive at church 30 minutes early to greet people as they arrive for Mass and distribute bulletins and music programs.
 The ushers also welcome people and are helpful to all who come to Saint Dominic’s.
 They direct the flow of activity in the church and aware of anyone who is in need, take up the collection, direct the communicants, and answer questions.
 Both greeters and ushers should help at the end of service to remove any non-pertinent papers from the pews.
 For more information contact Jimmy Salcido, (415) 753-1272, firstname.lastname@example.org.

 Families who are unable to participate regularly in Sunday morning classes and weekday make-up classes at St. Dominic's may instead choose the home-based program of faith formation.
 In this program, parents receive guides and curriculum to teach at home each week to their children at a time convenient for your family.
-Then, two or three times a year, these families gather with the Director of Religious Education at the parish hall or at a large family home for a meal and mini-retreat to review what has been learned.
-To select the home-based program, indicate this on your FCFF registration form (above).
+Then, two or three times a year, these families gather with the Director of Family and Youth Ministries at the parish hall or at a large family home for a meal and mini-retreat to review what has been learned.
+To select the home-based program, indicate this on your CFF registration form (through the link above).

 Homeless Ministry - Lima Center